nguyenquangchien/surface-WQM/README.md

 # surface-WQM

-Python notebooks for Chapra's textbook "Surface water quality modeling"
+Some Jupyter notebooks accompanied with the textbook "Surface water quality modeling" by S.C.
+Chapra (1996, McGraw-Hill).